Denver Roadtrip Escape Plan this Summer

 Paint Mines Interpretative Center: A quick day trip to the east, you’ll love the colors and adventure this kid-friendly get-a-way provides.
 Getting to Paint Mines is simple.
 Just go east on I70 and then take a right to go south.
 Alternatively you could go to Colorado Springs and then turn east.
 Either way, from downtown Denver, you’re looking at about 90 minutes of driving out in to the Plains.

 What will you see when you get there?
 First you’ll pass giant wind turbines harnessing the wind for power.
 And cows.
 Lots of cows.
 Then you’ll park in a dirt lot and wonder why you’ve stopped.
-You’ll hike the short trail, head downhill a bit, come around and corner, and howza!
+You’ll hike the short trail, head downhill a bit, come around a corner, and Wowza!
 You’ll see the Paint Mines.
-Part painted desert, part bluff, and all gorgeous, pink, rose, rust, white, and buff colors scream out from hoodoos, caves and bridges.
+Part painted desert, part bluff, and all gorgeous, pink, rose, rust, white, and buff colors scream out from hoodoos, caves, and bridges.
 This county park isn’t big, but it’s surely a joy that all ages will embrace.

 You’ll want to visit this El Paso County Park when it’s cooler but not cold.
 During the summer, try to catch it in the morning or late evening.
 Also, you’ll want to avoid it in the rain as it can get quite muddy.

-By the way, if you want to add just a little bit of silliness into your trip, stop at the Longhopes Donkey Rescue Shelter and scratch the ears of some wonderful cuddlers.
+By the way, if you want to add just a little bit of silliness into your trip, stop at the Longhopes Donkey Rescue Shelter in Bennett, CO and scratch the ears of some wonderful cuddlers.

 A Bit Further from Denver, and Still a Hoot

-Carhenge, like Stonehenge but made with cars and trucks from the 40’s-60s, pops up in the middle of no where.
+Carhenge pops up in the middle of nowhere.
+The site consists of thirty-eight American-made cars and trucks from the 40s-60s, all painted gray, with a layout to mimic Stonehenge.
 You may even pass it and have to skid to a stop.
 But don’t miss it.
-This funky, kitschy pile of artwork in the middle of a Nebraska corn field deserves a stop.
-Carhenge is about 4 hours from Denver; and there’s nothing near it except for Alliance, NE, which has one or two hotels and three or four places to eat.
+This funky, kitschy pile of artwork in the middle of a Nebraska cornfield deserves a stop.
+Carhenge is about 4 hours from Denver, and there’s nothing near it except for Alliance, NE, which has one or two hotels and three or four places to eat.

-You can make a weekend out of this trip or at least a Saturday-overnight by also including Scott’s Bluff and Chimney Rock.
+You can make a weekend out of this trip or at least an overnight by also including Scott’s Bluff and Chimney Rock.
 Check their websites for current operating hours before heading out.
-You and the kids, if you have them in tow, can relive the migratory walk along the Oregon Trail from Missouri to Utah.
+If you have them in tow, you and the kids can relive the migratory walk along the Oregon Trail from Missouri to Utah.
 Kids can dress up in pioneer clothing and climb over wagons.
 A section of the trail goes through here; both Scott’s Bluff and Chimney Rock were and still are large geographical markers that can be seen for miles along the trail.
 The stories the sites tell will captivate you for a couple of hours.

 Keep Going for a Long Weekend or a Short Week